Anoncheg1/emacs-configs/emacs-config.md

     Called from buffer-menu.
 Marked buffers will be ignored.
 C-u for test and will kill actually."
       (interactive "P")
-      (my/drop-frame-duplicates) ; drop duplicate frames by showed buffer (my/kill-other-buffers arg) ; drop other buffers
+      (delete-other-windows) ; drop other windows in current frame (my/drop-frame-duplicates) ; drop duplicate frames by showed buffer (my/kill-other-buffers arg) ; drop other buffers
       (my/drop-frame-duplicates) ; drop duplicate frames - because buffers changed